Diffractometer Axis Names#

 Custom Diffractometer class#

-In addition to defining the diffractometer axes, we can choose the
+In addition to defining the diffractometer axes, we name the Solver to use

 with a "TH TTH Q"